Stay up to date with notifications from The Independent

 Rishi Sunak’s Labour opponent in his Richmond and Northallerton seat in Yorkshire has accused him of “panicking” as the prime minister campaigned to save his own seat in the last weekend before polling day.

-Mr Sunak, who was campaigning in the north east yesterday to be close to his seat for the weekend, is potentially facing the prospect of being the first prime minister to lose his constituency in an election in British history.
+Mr Sunak, who was campaigning in the North East yesterday to be close to his seat for the weekend, is potentially facing the prospect of being the first prime minister to lose his constituency in an election in British history.

-Some recent polls have suggested the result in the rural seat which covers part of the Yorkshire Dales but recently elected a Labour regional mayor is “too close to call”.
+Some recent polls have suggested the result in the rural seat, which covers part of the Yorkshire Dales but recently elected a Labour regional mayor, is “too close to call”.

-Prime Minister Rishi Sunak with his wife Akshata Murty (PA)
+Prime Minister Rishi Sunak with his wife Akshata Murty

-On the battle bus yesterday, Mr Sunak dodged a question from The Independent about whether he will campaign in his own constituency this weekend - and can guarantee he will win his seat.
+On the battle bus yesterday, Mr Sunak dodged a question from The Independent about whether he will campaign in his own constituency this weekend – and whether he can guarantee he will win his seat.

 But by Friday evening he was at The Bank pub in the village of Stokesley in his constituency to officially open a new decking area and meet local voters.
+Today he has been campaigning in Richmond and was at the army barracks at Catterick for Armed Forces Day.

-Mr Wilson tweeted: “But on Thursday, while I was preparing for the BBC Radio York hustings, which the prime minister was once again absent from, I was contacted again to say the hustings had been called off.
+Mr Wilson tweeted: “On Thursday, while I was preparing for the BBC Radio York hustings, which the prime minister was once again absent from, I was contacted again to say the hustings had been called off.
 Instead the PM spent his, at least, seventh day of the campaign in the constituency.”

 Mr Wilson told The Independent that the prime minister is “panicking”.

 He added: “The prime minister is truly rattled, and scrambling to save his own seat here in Richmond and Northallerton.
-More rural voters than ever are putting their trust in Labour to deliver real change.2
+More rural voters than ever are putting their trust in Labour to deliver real change.”

 The Independent has asked the Conservatives for a response.